Cx3eno/C-Programming/README.md

 # C-Programming

 A curated list of contrast c programs which I practice oftenly.
 The list goes on ranging from the very basics to quite advanced levels of programming in c language.
 There are several different programs with exercises and practices which I worked on.
+Also, there is a c language note which I personally made during my journey in c.
 The following are the list of topics which I worked on:
 1. arrays
 2. recursion